EddieDover/cohors/README.md

  - `station_url`: The URL to stream from
  - `description` (Optional): A description of the station.
  - `homepage` (Optional): The station's home page.

+*Radio  stations can be export to your individual station list by pressing `x`.
+This is useful if you're using a JSON link  that could have rotating results based on properties.*

 Sources support the following fields: